 Your habits determine your reality.

-Choose to habitually worry, you become a worrisome person.
+Choose to worry habitually, and you become a worrisome person.

-Always take action, you become someone who gets stuff done.
+Always take action, and you become someone who gets stuff done.

 Who you are is a function of your habitual thought patterns, the emotions you feel, and the daily actions you take.

 “If you want to create change in your life you must start by looking at these habits.”

 This article will cover habits and how you can modify them to best serve you in creating the life you desire.

 This consists of four stages to give you clarity and direction to better understand your habits.